 These annual events are a great reason to plan your trip to experience them in person.
 I already mentioned the Fur Rondy, so I left it out here.

-62. Party at Midnight
+68. Party at Midnight

-Every Summer Solstice Anchorage locals throw a party to celebrate our 22 hours of daylight.
+Every Summer Solstice, Anchorage locals throw a party to celebrate our 22 hours of daylight.
 Located right downtown, you’ll find games, food, street vendors, live music, and more.

-The town of Girdwood always has something happening from its annual Forest Fair, the blueberry festival, the mushroom festival, and the Spring Carnival.
+The town of Girdwood always has something happening, from its annual Forest Fair, the Blueberry Festival, the Mushroom Festival, and the Spring Carnival.
 Check the Alyeska Hotel’s website for all the fun local events.

-64. Celebrate the 4th of July
+70. Celebrate the 4th of July

 I’m sure every city in the U.S. has a 4th of July celebration, but if you’re in Anchorage to celebrate, make sure you head downtown to the Delaney Park Strip for everything from a pancake breakfast to a wholesome parade.

-65. Support Pride Week
+71. Support Pride Week

-66. Attend Alaska’s State Fair
+72. Attend Alaska’s State Fair

-Local Things to do in Anchorage
+Local Things to Do in Anchorage

-67. Hit the Beach
+73. Hit the Beach

-69. Rock out at Williwaw
+75. Rock out at Williwaw

-70. Watch a Baseball Game
+76. Watch a Baseball Game

 The Anchorage Glacier Pilots are the home team, and locals love going out and supporting the team!
-Take advantage of those long summer days and head out to the ballpark for some local baseball action.
+Take advantage of those long summer days and head to the ballpark for local baseball action.

 Dress The Part

-The last thing I will recommend you do in Anchorage is dress like a local.
+The last thing I recommend you do in Anchorage is dress like a local.
 Grab a pair of X-Tra Tuffs from Big Rays downtown.
 These boots are the footwear of Alaska, and people even get married in them – I know I did, haha.
 Pair those boots with a flannel and some Carharts, and you’re a real Anchorage local!

 Don’t Forget to Book Accommodation.

-What is Your Favorite Thing to do in Anchorage?
+What is Your Favorite Thing to Do in Anchorage?